Mohammad Farhad: Death

-On October 8, 1987, while on an official visit to Moscow, Soviet Union, as a delegate from Bangladesh Parliament, Mohammad Farhad died of a sudden heart attack at the age of 49.
+On 8 October 1987, while on an official visit to Moscow, Soviet Union, as a delegate from Bangladesh Parliament, Mohammad Farhad died of a sudden heart attack at the age of 49.
 He left behind his wife and two children.
-The Moni Singh-Farhad Memorial Trust was established, twinning his name with that of Communist Party founding member Comrade Moni Singh, now serves as a center for intellectuals in Bangladesh.
+The Moni Singh-Farhad Memorial Trust was established, twinning his name with that of Communist Party founding member Comrade Moni Singh, now serving as a center for intellectuals in Bangladesh.